Akuli/tkinter-tutorial/event-loop-stuff.md

 root.mainloop()
 ```

 That's pretty cool.
-It's, a blocking function, but it doesn't freeze our
+It's a blocking function, but it doesn't freeze our
 GUI like [this example](buttons.md#blocking-callback-functions) did.

 As usual, great power comes with great responsibility.
 Tkinter isn't